holiman/eip-1884-security/README.md

  - Implements the "Designated senders" pattern,
  - Called primarily through other contracts, which rely on `transfer` (this limited to `2300` gas)

-We reached out to Kyber Netwrok, and although it is obviously a chore to do, this can be solved:
+We reached out to KyberNetwork, and although it is obviously a chore to do, this can be solved:

  > technically the market maker can just deploy new reserve contract